decompiled/enVision/README.md

 # enVision
- Keyboard and mouse hooking based on screen color in C#
+ Keyboard and mouse hooking example with screen color recognition demonstrated in C#